oktayayr/PictureMarker/README.md

 ##Features

+* Marker icon can be created from a view or bitmap
 * PictureMarker is density independed.
 You can create markers that are compatible with different device screen
-* You can create markers with two different shape: Circle and Square
+* You can create markers with two different shape: Circle and Square (It is available when marker is created with a bitmap)
-* You can place image with three different mode: Strech, Center Zoom and Fit
+* You can place image with three different mode: Strech, Center Zoom and Fit (It is available when marker is created with a bitmap)

 ##Attributes

+**These attributes are used when marker icon is created from a bitmap**

 ###Dimensions
 **All dimension attributes are in density independed.
 You should set these attributes in dp**